Insurance Agency Revenue Multiples: 2026 Market Data

 General pattern: In our marketplace experience, agencies priced at or near the median multiple for their quality tier tend to sell faster than those priced significantly above it.

-How to Use This Data
+How Should You Use This Multiples Data in Practice?

 -